swiftlang/swift/docs/Android.md

 The Swift stdlib can be compiled for Android armv7 targets, which makes it possible to execute Swift code on a mobile device running Android.
+This guide
+explains:

-This guide explains how to run a simple "Hello, world" program on your Android device.
+1. How to run a simple "Hello, world" program on your Android device.
+2. How to run the Swift test suite, targeting Android, and on an Android device.

 If you encounter any problems following the instructions below, please file a bug using https://bugs.swift.org/.